Skip to Main Content

 A Room Built for Focus

-Physical reality of Restaurant SNOW reinforces its editorial point.
-Fourteen seats across counter, round table, and standard table configurations produce a dining room that functions at the scale of a private event rather than a restaurant in the conventional sense.
-The five-seat counter is the most direct connection to the kitchen; the table sections accommodate small groups without fragmenting the room's atmosphere.
-A maximum party of 14 means the entire space can be taken for private use, a detail that positions the restaurant for corporate and celebration bookings alongside regular service.
+The physical layout of Restaurant SNOW reinforces its editorial point.
+Fourteen seats across counter, round table, and standard table configurations create a compact dining room.
+The counter is the most direct connection to the kitchen; the tables accommodate small groups without fragmenting the room's atmosphere.
+A maximum party of 14 means the entire space can be taken for private use.

 Scoring and Peer Context in Fukuoka's Creative Dining Tier

 Tabelog's scoring system, which aggregates verified reviewer data into a weighted average, is the most widely used restaurant credibility signal in Japan outside the Michelin Guide.
-A score of 4.02 (rising to 4.04 in the 2025 cycle) places Restaurant SNOW in the upper band for Fukuoka's innovative cuisine category, where scores above 3.8 already signal consistent quality and above 4.0 suggest a restaurant with a settled, recognisable point of view.
-The Bronze designation in the Tabelog Award system applies to restaurants ranking in approximately the top 400 nationwide within their category for a given year; the award group rank of 365 in the 2026 cycle gives the number its national context.
+A score of 4.7 places Restaurant SNOW in the upper band for Fukuoka's innovative cuisine category, where scores above 3.8 already signal consistent quality and above 4.0 suggest a restaurant with a settled, recognisable point of view.
+The Bronze designation in the Tabelog Award system applies to restaurants ranking in approximately the top 400 nationwide within their category for a given year.

 Fukuoka's creative and French-influenced restaurant tier has grown in seriousness over the past decade without fully replicating Tokyo's density.
 Goh (French) represents the city's highest-profile French-technique proposition, while traditional and contemporary Japanese cooking is covered by a range of award-recognised addresses including Asago, Chiso Nakamura, and Bekk.
 Sushi operates in a parallel tier, with Chikamatsu (Sushi) among the recognised names at the higher end.
 SNOW's position in the innovative category means it is evaluated against creative-cuisine peers rather than classical French or washoku houses, a distinction that matters for how Tabelog's scoring algorithms weight its results.